Laibasif/edge-runner/README.md

-#DocuSummarize - AI - Powered PDF PPT Chatbot
+# DocuSummarize - AI-Powered PDF PPT Chatbot

-## Project Overview
 The Llama Model Chatbot is a web application built using Streamlit that allows users to interact with a chatbot and summarize content from PDF and PowerPoint files.
 This project aims to provide users with an easy way to extract and summarize information from documents, enhancing their productivity and understanding of the content.

 ## Features